 f.
 Don’t forget credibility and trust – the online population is mad about those…

-Well, the list is not extensive, but there is something that you as a marketer should really remember… Not all criticism, bad mouthing or remakes of official company ads are bad.
-At the end of the day, you product’s or your company’s name gets to be mentioned… Level this against your fear to go for viral marketing campaign!
+Well, the list is not extensive, but there is something that you as a marketer should really remember… Not all criticism, bad-mouthing or remakes of official company ads are bad.
+At the end of the day, your product’s or your company’s name gets to be mentioned… Level this against your fear to go for viral marketing campaign!
 Just a thought…